tiger9502/DevSetup/OpenWRT.md

 ## Step 3: Prepare Linux Environment
 - You may need to connect the router to a wifi network to get access to the internet.
 Refer to [this instruction](https://openwrt.org/docs/guide-user/network/wifi/connect_client_wifi).
 - If the router gateway is 192.168.1.1, first go to Network > Interfaces > LAN and set IPv4 Address temporarily to 192.168.2.1.
 Save, and re-login to OpenWRT using 192.168.2.1.
-- In Network > Wireless, Click Scan on the 5G Radio (in B1300's case it's Qualcomm Atheros IPQ4019 802.11ac/n) and select the Wifi network; enter the password/key and save and apply.
+- In Network > Wireless, Click Scan on any radio and select the Wifi network; enter the password/key and save and apply.
+Make sure the mode of the interface is set to Client; you may need to disable the other radio.
+Note, modern phones usually only allow tethering via the 5G radio (802.11ac/n).
-- SSH into the router with ```ssh -o HostKeyAlgorithms=+ssh-rsa -o PubkeyAcceptedKeyTypes=+ssh-rsa root@192.168.2.1``` and the same admin password.
+- SSH into the router with ```ssh -o HostKeyAlgorithms=+ssh-rsa root@192.168.2.1``` and the same admin password.
 Note that the router's IP address may be different.
 - Install the following useful packages:
     ```
     opkg update
-    opkg install usbutils openssh-sftp-server openssl-util kmod-usb-net-rndis kmod-usb-storage
+    opkg install openssh-sftp-server openssl-util kmod-usb-net-rndis kmod-usb-storage
     ```

 ## Step 4: Install easytether Driver